joshb738/School_District_Analysis/README.md

 ## Results:

-The removale of the THS 9th grade reading and math school has resulted in the following changes:
+The removal of Thomas High School's 9th grade reading and math school has resulted in the following changes:

 1. **School District Summary"**
    - 0.1 decrease in the Average Math score.